Review: Le Meridien N’Fis, Marrakech, Morocco

 “Le Meridien N’Fis is a straight forward city resort hotel that is close to the Marrakech Airport.
 It offers everything you’d expect from a chain hotel, but none of the charm of staying in a Moroccan Riad”

-On arriving to the hotel, we entered through a metal detector and the bags were wheeled in.
+On arrival to the Le Meridien N’Fis Marrakech, we entered through a metal detector and the bags were wheeled in.
 Similar to many of my other Le Meridien experiences, the property was quite dated and partially refreshed.
 The check in was handled fairly promptly and there was no wait to get to the counter.
 On our arrival, the lobby happened to be full of packaged tour guests.
-I asked if there were any Platinum Upgrades available and the host indicated that we had been upgraded to an Executive Room.
+At the check in counter, I asked if there were any Platinum Upgrades available and the host indicated that we had been upgraded to an Executive Room.

 The Room: An Executive Room

 We had our bags wheeled up as we were led to Room #344.
-Unfortunately, the beautiful upgrade that I had been dreaming off after the tenting experience turned out to be just a Club Level view room on the top Starwood preferred guest floor.
+Unfortunately, the beautiful upgrade that I had been dreaming of after our tenting experience turned out to be just a Club Level view room on the top Starwood Preferred Guest floor located in the Atlas Building.

 The room was in reasonable condition and was likely in first third of it’s life cycle.
 It was a pretty straight forward and standard room.
 We were happy that we didn’t spend all our time in Marrakach at this resort when we compared to the Anayela Riad as the Riad was a much nicer experience (and priced accordingly).
 I wasn’t a super fan of the red 1990’s accent wall, but who’s complaining at these prices?

-Although there were lots of suite upgrades reported here through others, the building we were in didn’t appear to have too many suites configured into the layout at only 1 per floor.
+Although there were lots of suite upgrades reported here by other elite travellers, the building we were in didn’t appear to have too many suites configured into the layout at only 1 per floor.

-There was a tiny and slightly drab bathroom with the usual Malin + Goetz toiletries.
+There was a tiny and slightly drab bathroom with the usual Le Meridien Malin + Goetz toiletries.

-At least the room had a pleasant view into the palm trees of the property.
+At least the room, despite not being all to grand, had a pleasant view into the palm trees of the property.

-The next morning, I ran around and took some photographs of the property.
-The hotel had some nice gardens and a pleasant pool area that was completely deserted all throughout our stay.
+The next morning, I ran around and took a look around the property.
+The hotel had some nice gardens and a pleasant pool area that was completely deserted at all times throughout our stay.
 Being an older property, it happens to have a lot of real estate attached to it.
 As a result, it was very spacious for an inner city property.

 On the day of our arrival, we had dinner at the hotel property bar.
 It was a dated looking bar but it offered a club sandwich which I was craving at the time.
 By this point, I’d had Moroccan Tagines about three nights in a row.
 Tagines are great but they tend to be similar tasting after a while.
 The bar was old, dark and smoky; just what you’d expect from an older African hotel.
 It was full of French visitors smoking thin cigarettes.

-We took in a Platinum breakfast the next morning.
+We took in a Platinum breakfast the next morning at the Le Panoramique Restaurant.
+The Le Panoramique restaurant offered the usual indoor and outdoor seating arrangements typically found in a hotel of this size.
 It wasn’t anything all too exciting to write home about.
-It did offer Moroccan Tea, along with the opportunity to try fresh pancakes which were featured all over morocco.
+The breakfast buffet did offer Moroccan Tea, along with the opportunity to try fresh pancakes which were featured all over Morocco.
+The ability to enjoy a free breakfast courtesy of Marriott Bonvoy elite benefits was another value add for our stay.

 The Le Meridien N’Fis certainly met my expectations for a quick stay.
 It wasn’t all too exciting, but fit the need for a quick overnight at the airport.
 The pools looked great, but it was definitely a cheaper place to stay for those that didn’t want to spend a large amount on a luxury resort or a riad that Marrakech was known for.
-At two thousand Starpoints, I certainly wasn’t complaining.
-It seems that the same property is now offered for 12,500 Marriott Reward points, which is still a reasonable value.
+At a discounted redemption rate, I certainly wasn’t complaining.
+It seems that the same property is now offered for between 11,000 and 12,500 Marriott Bonvoy points, which is still a reasonable value.